UanDoc/CS3_2ndQtr_K10_K17/README.md

 ## Uses of Javascript:

 > We are going to use JavaScript to calculate the total cookies the player (the user of the website) has at any given moment.
+To put it in simpler words, we are going to use JavaScript for the complex arithmetic that will be used for this site.

 ## Favicon:

 ![The Favicon used](/ASSETS/FAVICON.png "Our Favicon !!")

+## Wireframe: